billytam823/InstaNews/README.md

 https://billytam823.github.io/InstaNews/
 A single page site that pulls news from New York Times.

-InstaNews usesthe New York Times API to feed news to the site.
+InstaNews uses the New York Times API to feed news to the site.
 A dropdown menu to select which category of news to display.

 ##This Project Uses: